Seagate/cortx-experiments/Elasticsearch/Retrieve_docs_read.md

 #### Note:
 - *Scan will retrieve all records from elasticsearch at a time.*
 - *Response of scan() should return a generator object.
 It may or may not include scroll_id(depend on version of elasticsearch).*
-- Scan() is Simple abstraction on top of the scroll() api and a simple iterator that yields all hits as returned by underlining scroll requests. *Scan and scroll method is replaced by scan and search for newer version of elasticsearch.
+- *Scan() is Simple abstraction on top of the scroll() api and a simple iterator that yields all hits as returned by underlining scroll requests.Scan and scroll method is replaced by scan and search for newer version of elasticsearch.*

 ## The client’s scroll() method.